thenewvu/minimal-ubuntu-setup/README.md

 ## What's it ?

-A setup script and dot files that helps you build up a minimal but powerful Ubuntu distro with the Unix philosophy `Do One Thing and Do It Well` in mind for developer.
+A setup script and dot files that helps you build up a minimal but powerful Ubuntu system with the Unix philosophy `Do One Thing and Do It Well` in mind for developer.

 ## Why ?